 }

-Save the file to portal-tenant.yaml
+Save the file to portal-tenant.yaml.

-with a new generated uuid and keep it consistent along the tenant name.
+Important for HPA: Change the ident with a new generated uuid and keep it consistent along the tenant name.

 You can learn everything about tenants in tenant and client configuration